More on Life Insurance

 Cash value may provide additional retirement savings

-If you leave your employer you must give up your policy or pay the full premiums yourself
+If you leave your employer you must give up your policy or pay the premiums yourself

 Cash value accounts generally have a low rate of return

-Can add complication to your taxes as an individual or as an employer
+Can complicate your taxes as an individual or as an employer

 Permanent policies are more expensive than term life insurance

-Also known as private split-dollar life insurance, split-dollar agreements between individuals or involving an irrevocable life insurance trust are rarely necessary for an estate plan.
-The main benefit of a private split-dollar contract is protecting your life insurance proceeds from an estate tax, which only applies if you have assets of $11.7 million or more.
+Also known as private split-dollar life insurance, these are agreements between individuals or involving an irrevocable life insurance trust.
+The contracts protect your life insurance proceeds from an estate tax.

-Depending on how you execute the private split-dollar plan you may face a gift tax, which applies to assets gifted between family members.
+Depending on how you execute the plan, you may face a gift tax, which applies to assets gifted between family members.
 There’s a yearly limit of $15,000 and a lifetime threshold equal to the estate tax limit.
 Work with a certified financial planner if you want to explore this option.